-- Jawbones from white tailed deer - Jawbones are collected each winter from deer by hunters and mailed to the Virginia Department of Wildlife Resources biologists who record the age of each deer harvested.
-Check with regional offices to see if any are available.
-You may need to clean them before sharing in your classroom. - Tooth eruption chart for children (available from a dentist or online)
+- Jawbones from white tailed deer - Jawbones are collected each winter from deer by hunters and mailed to the Virginia Department of Game and Inland Fisheries biologists who record the age of each deer harvested.
+After the jawbone age data has been collected for analysis, the bones will be made available to schools.
+Contact the DGIF Wildlife Education Coordinator in Richmond suzie.gilley@dgif.virginia.gov, for jawbones. - Pictures of deer jawbones of various ages (included in activity) - Tooth eruption chart for children (available from a dentist or online)